Frigidaire Air Conditioner Reviews: What Makes It Unique?

 What Are Frigidaire Air Conditioners and How Do They Work?

-A while back, Nortek Global acquired both Maytag and Frigidaire, and the result is a line of units that are exactly the same with an interesting pricing list.
+Interestingly, Maytag and Frigidaire central air units are identical, with the only exception being the name on the system.
+This is because Nortek Global acquired both Maytag and Frigidaire, resulting in a line of units that are exactly the same, albeit with an interesting pricing list.

-Frigidaire and Maytag air conditioners use what is called micro-channel fin design to disperse heat more quickly.
-That means that your home will also cool a lot faster than more traditional units.
+Additionally, Frigidaire air conditioners use a micro-channel fin design to disperse heat more quickly, allowing homes to cool faster than with traditional units.

 What Makes Frigidaire Air Conditioners Unique?